 The Confederate Civil War Uniform

-Union soldiers often referred to confederate soldiers as Butternuts because of the grayish brown color of their uniforms.
+Union soldiers often referred to confederate soldiers as Butternuts or gray jackets because of the grayish brown color of their uniforms.

 Southern soldiers also wore short jackets and vests as well as shirts and underwear that were usually mailed to them from home.
 Shoes were also a major problem for the Rebel army.
 They didn’t have enough of them and the ones they did have were of very poor quality.

-Soldiers also carried a bag called a knapsack or haversack, which held their rations, an extra pair of socks, writing paper, stamps and envelopes, ink and pen, razor, toothbrush, comb and any other items that each individual soldier decided to keep with them.
+A soldiers haversack or knapsack if he carried one held their rations, an extra pair of socks, writing paper, stamps and envelopes, ink and pen, razor, toothbrush, comb and any other items that each individual soldier decided to keep with them.

 Uniforms Identify Branch of Service